dominique-mueller/json-bundler/README.md

 ### Requirements

-- **json-bundler** requires **NodeJS 7.6** or higher to be installed
+- **json-bundler** requires **NodeJS 7.6** (or higher) to be installed
+- If using Travis CI, we recommend setting the environment variable `FORCE_COLOR` to `1` in order to enable colored logging

 <br><br><br>

-## How to use
+## How it works

 Using the **json-bundler** is very straightforward.
 In general:

 - There must be one JSON file acting as the entry point (e.g. `index.json` or `en.json` file).
-- JSON files can be referenced (and thus included) using `$ref` as the key and the path to the JSON file as the value.
-Reference paths are always relative to the JSON file they're being used within.
-One exception exists: Paths starting with the `~` symbol start at the project's `node_modules` folder.
+- JSON files are referenced (and thus included) using the `$ref` key, and the path to the JSON file as the value.
+Paths are always relative to the JSON file they're being used within.
+- Paths starting with `~` are pointing to the project's `node_modules` folder; this simplifies referencing JSON files from within npm libraries.
-- Referenced JSON files get merged in (not just placed in).
-This means that no data gets removed, and existing values will not be overwritten by referenced files.
+- Referenced JSON files get merged in (instead of just placed in) at the exact position they're being referenced.
+Existing values will not be overwritten by referenced files (the "referencee" has always higher priority).
-- Both `json` and `json5` files are supported, even when used in a mixed manner. *See __[JSON5](https://github.com/json5/json5)__ for further details*.
+- Both `json` and `json5` files are supported, even in a mixed manner. *See __[JSON5](https://github.com/json5/json5)__ for further details*.

+<br><br><br>

+## How to use

-It's recommended to use the json-bundler within one of your package.json scripts.
+It's recommended to use the json-bundler within one of your `package.json` scripts.
 For instance:

 ``` json
 {